GitMazzone/dir-to-plop/README.md

 - Does not automatically configure Plop helpers (like pascalCase, camelCase)
 - Only handles basic naming patterns - complex or nested component names might need manual adjustment
 - Only processes text files - binary files are copied as-is

-Planned features:

-- [ ] Optionally generate basic plopfile.js with common helpers
-- [ ] Allow customization of naming patterns
-- [ ] Support for additional file types and patterns
-- [ ] Interactive mode for confirming transformations
-- [ ] Support for multiple component names in a single template
-- [ ] Configuration file for custom rules and patterns

 ## Setting up Plop